 (Federal law contains a similar mandate for home sellers.)

 If you choose to use a licensed real estate agent to sell your property, be aware that 26 V.S.A. § 2296 makes it professional misconduct for the agent to fail to "fully disclose to a buyer all material facts within the [agent's] knowledge concerning the property being sold."

 Examples of material facts might include property defects that diminish the value of the land, structures, or structural components, issues with the deed, hazards to health or safety, and so on.

 If you, as the seller, tell the agent not to disclose a material defect of your property to a buyer, the agent must quit.
 If you try to tell the agent to lie for you, the agent also must quit, or face the loss of license, if the buyer discovers the fraud and files a report.

 If, for example, the agent has observed that the HVAC is busted, the agent must alert the buyer.
 The agent also cannot repeat any lies that you might have told the buyer about the property condition.

 Nothing in the statute requires the agent to perform a complete floor-to-ceiling investigation of your home before approaching buyers, nor does it require the agent (or you) to hire a professional inspector to find potential physical defects.
 The agent needs to disclose to the buyer only what he or she actually knows or has observed about the property.

 That said, the buyer will likely want to hire an inspector for this purpose.
 Neither you nor your real estate agent need to bear that cost.

-Most of the questions ask you to check "Yes," "No," or "Don't Know" in response to a few dozen questions about your property.
-The form asks simple questions about the physical condition of the house, such as “Does the roof leak?” and whether the home contains asbestos.
-You are also asked questions about legal matters, such as whether there are any easements or liens on the property.
+Most of the questions on this standard form ask you to check "Yes," "No," or "Don't Know" in response to a few dozen questions about your property.
+The form asks simple questions about the physical condition of the house, including structural matters, such as whether the roof leaks, and whether the home contains asbestos or mold, and issues concerning mechanical, electrical, and other systems.
+It asks about the water supply and sewer hookups.